A Boy and His Blob: Development

 The game's art design has garnered positive media attention and drew inspiration from a number of sources, including the films of Hayao Miyazaki.

 WayForward's director Sean Velasco, a fan of the original NES title, felt the series "had a ton of potential" and was "a title whose time had come to be re-imagined".
 He felt the title would be a natural fit for WayForward's signature proprietary animation and 2D visuals.
-The rights to the series originally belonged to Absolute Entertainment, but Majesco Entertainment was able to acquire the rights after Absolute went bankrupt in 1995.
+The rights to the series originally belonged to Absolute Entertainment, but Majesco was able to acquire the rights after Absolute went bankrupt in 1995.
 WayForward, already having a positive working relationship with Majesco, pitched the "idea of [creating] a very heartwarming Boy and Blob, and having a very friendly game" that both improved upon the usability of the original title and featured 2D hand-drawn animation "reminiscent of animated movies from the '80s".
 The designer of the NES title and co-founder of Activision, David Crane, was not involved with the Wii title, but the new developers expressed respect for both him and his work when creating the new title.

 In terms of faithfulness to the original NES title, producer Robb Alvey explained that "(it's about) the original spirit of the game and creating something for this generation of gamers.
 If you're familiar with the original game, you'll recognize immediately the homage we pay to its origin.
 And if you've never played the original, it's not going to feel like anything 'retro'".
 Sean Velasco similarly expressed that the game is a "re-imagining" of the original title instead of a direct sequel or remake.
 Some changes made to the gameplay include frequent save checkpoints and unlimited jelly beans.